Shelburne Television Center

 - To train students in the use of State of the Art Television equipment.

-- Wilkes World: A 30 minute magazine show that is totally produced by students each week during each semester.
+- Wilkes Now: A 30 minute magazine show that is totally produced by students each week during each semester.

 - Profiles: An interview program introducing new faculty members to the Community, hosted by Dr. Mark Stine, Chair of the Department of Communications.